When Is It Too Late to Fix Spraddle Leg in Chicks?

-Learn when spraddle leg in chicks can be fixed—and when it may be too late.
-Signs to watch for, what to do, and how to help your chick recover.
+Learn when spraddle leg in chicks can still be fixed, what signs to watch for, and how to give your chick the best chance at recovery.

 Chick with spraddle leg lying on a wooden surface, legs splayed out to the sides.

-You open the brooder and your heart sinks—one of your newly hatched chicks is flat out on the floor, legs splayed to the sides, totally unable to stand.
-That’s spraddle leg (also called splay leg), and it’s one of the most alarming things to see in the first few days of a chick’s life.
+You open the brooder and your heart sinks… one of your newly hatched chicks is flat out on the floor, legs splayed to the sides, totally unable to stand.
+That’s spraddle leg (or splay leg), and it’ll stop you in your tracks the first time you see it.
+The first time it happened here, I panicked and thought the chick was a goner.

 But here’s the good news: in many cases, it’s fixable if you catch it early.